 Do you find yourself groggy and irritable during the day, despite getting what you think is plenty of shut-eye?
-While it could be tempting to chalk up your symptoms to energy-draining conditions like adrenal fatigue or hypothyroidism, you could potentially be dealing with something else entirely: snoring—which can seriously mess with sleep quality!
+You could potentially be dealing with snoring—which can seriously mess with sleep quality.

-More often than not, though, snoring has a somewhat less serious cause, and there are plenty of natural ways you can reduce it or stop it altogether.
-In fact, putting an end to this noisy condition is sometimes simply a matter of tweaking your sleep position, or getting your eating, drinking, and shut-eye habits in check.
+More often than not, though, snoring has a somewhat less serious cause, and there are plenty of ways you can turn it around.

 How can you tell if you snore?